 Your rights to correct and access your information and to ask for it to be erased

-Please contact Phil Major our Group Support Manager who can be contacted on email@example.com or 01293 730240 if (in accordance with applicable law) you would like to correct or request access to information that we hold relating to you or if you have any questions about this notice.
+Please contact Phil Major our Group Support Manager who can be contacted on firstname.lastname@example.org or 01293 730240 if (by applicable law) you would like to correct or request access to information that we hold relating to you or if you have any questions about this notice.
 You also have the right to ask us for some but not all of the information we hold and process to be erased (the ‘right to be forgotten’) in certain circumstances.
-Phil Major will provide you with further information about the right to be forgotten, if you ask for it.
+Phil Major will provide you with further information about the right to be forgotten if you ask for it.

 Keeping your personal information secure